Hi. Welcome to my website.

 It has been my primary lens to view the world, and myself, since I was a teenager.
 I am a purest at heart, and was driven by the art of investing for a long time.
 It led me to study finance, and is why I spent nearly a decade at an investment firm honing the craft.

-If I had to break investing into two parts it would be: 1) the art and science of investing - the confluence of finance, math, psychology, risk, law, and other elements; and 2) the study of businesses - strategy, competitive dynamics, execution, management, and all the nitty gritty elements that go into creating and growing a successful company.
+If I had to break investing into two parts it would be: 1) the art and science of investing - the confluence of finance, math, psychology, risk, law, and other elements; and 2) the study of businesses - strategy, competitive dynamics, execution, management, M&A, and all the nitty gritty elements that go into creating and growing a successful company.
 To be a great investor, I believe you have to excel at both.

 While I still think about and refine my ideas on investing (much of my writing continues to be about clarifying this thinking), I am spending this next phase of my career on the business side, learning and growing by doing, rather than observing from an investor’s 500 ft view.